wassti/ETe/README.md

 * raised filesystem limits (up to 20,000 maps can be handled in a single directory)
 * reworked Zone memory allocator, no more out-of-memory errors
 * non-intrusive support for SDL2 backend (video,audio,input), selectable at compile time for *nix via CMake
-* tons of bugfixes and other improvements
+* tons of bug fixes and other improvements
 * basic Discord Rich Presence support (win32-only currently, linux support to follow when 64-bit support is ready)

 ## Vulkan renderer